26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 17. Hit “Unsubscribe”

 Receiving constant notifications of sales and promotions is likely to lead to excess spending.
-Remember, having the opportunity to save $20 on your next unnecessary purchase of $100 is really just wasting $80 that you never intended on spending.
+Remember, having the opportunity to save $20 on your next unnecessary purchase of $100 is just wasting $80 that you never intended on spending.

 While it is great to look for sales when you need to buy something, don't buy something just because it is on sale.
-Don't let yourself be tempted by catalogs that come in the mail offering you “huge savings,” because they also often lead to huge spending.
+Don't let yourself be tempted by catalogs that come in the mail offering you “huge savings” because they also often lead to huge spending.

 It may take a month or so for various companies to stop sending you junk mail, but it will eventually stop.
 You can also use the following steps to make sure you’re completely off of mailing lists: